yeshua453/website/docs/controls/alertdialog.md

 ### `modal`

-Whether dialog can be dismissed by clicking the area outside of it.
+Whether dialog can be dismissed/closed by clicking the area outside of it.

 ### `open`

 Set to `True` to display a dialog.

+### `semantics_label`

+The semantic label of the dialog used by accessibility frameworks to announce screen transitions when the dialog is opened and closed.

+In iOS, if this label is not provided, a semantic label will be inferred from the `title` if it is not null.

 ### `shape`